spritlesoftware/our-website/content/english/events_webniars/march_event.md

   image: "images/event/arrow_event.webp"
   alt: "Cross Platform Mobile Application Development Services"
   bulletpoints:
-   - "Introduction to Web3 and Blockchain Technologies."
+   - "A comprehensive understanding of Github and its services"
-   - "Smart Contracts and their role in the blockchain network."
+   - "In-depth knowledge of GitHub Actions and its role in automating workflows"
-   - "Exploration of smart contract auditing."
-   - "Overview of how smart contracts are related to every blockchain application."
+   - "Knowledge of using Wikisource for restoring books"

 section4: